portlandcodeschool/jsi/_drafts/testing/testing1.md

 - Writing code with tests in mind will ensure that you write code than can be easily tested--code made up of many discrete functions that are each responsible for a single thing, which is one of the main principles of object-oriented programming.
 - As a junior developer, one of the most common jobs for you to start out with is writing tests for code that doesn't currently have any.
 This is great for junior devs because it both teaches them the codebase they're working with and keeps them from breaking anything too valuable.

+The best place to start with tests is to write up a set of behaviors that you expect to get from your code--for example, "Given an array containing the numbers 1, 2, and 3 (in that order), I expect that the `pop` method should remove the 3 from the array and return it."
+Once you've got your tests formulated in English, it's easy enough to move them to JavaScript.

+###Edge Cases in Testing

+Coming up with good tests can be hard, since you you're only checking a couple of representative cases.
+For example, if you were testing to see if all numbers are even and gave the test 42, 8098, and 32426353214, your tests would conclude that yes, all numbers are in fact even.
+A comprehensive list of all edge cases is not possible, for the same reason that tests have edge cases in the first place, but some common things to look for are:

+- What happens when your code gets an input it doesn't expect, like a string instead of a number or an array instead of an object?
+- What about booleans, `undefined`, `null`, and `NaN`?
+- What happens when incrementing numbers roll over?
+(This is probably the most famous edge case ever, thanks to Y2K)
+- What happens if functions are called without all the arguments?

+Beyond those, take a close look at your data and try to construct cases that test every type of data you're dealing with.

 ##Node's Assert Library

 Testing works with *assertion libraries*, which are essentially just pre-baked ways of comparing an expected answer to an actual result.
 While vanilla javaScript doesn't have a built-in assertion library, Node does: the [Assert library] (https://nodejs.org/api/assert.html).
 As you might expect, it's pretty bare-bones, but it contains enough useful functions to take us a long way: